oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Using Sender-Constrained Tokens

 Using sender-constrained access tokens is not trivial in this architecture.
 The token-mediating backend is responsible for exchanging an authorization code or refresh token for an access token, but the JavaScript application will use the access token.
 Using a mechanism such as DPoP {{RFC9449}} would require splitting responsibilities over two parties, which is not a scenario defined by the specification.
-Use of DPoP in such a scenario is out of scope for this document.
+Use of DPoP in such a scenario is out of the scope of this document.

 #### Summary